 Life insurance death benefit = $150,000

-For probate purposes, assets with a named beneficiary like life insurance, RRSPs, and the Tax-Free Savings Account (TFSA) are not included.
+For probate purposes, assets with a named beneficiary such as life insurance proceeds, RRSPs, and the Tax-Free Savings Account (TFSA) are not included.
 These assets can bypass probate with the direct beneficiary designation unless the designation is the estate.
 In addition to these direct beneficiary-designated assets, joint assets are typically not included for probate because the surviving joint owner becomes the owner of the asset.

 Inheriting tax-advantaged accounts (when the account holder is still living)